Punishments for Drug Possession

 Before being convicted of possession charges, prosecutors must prove that you knew of the drug’s presence and were aware of its status as a controlled substance.
 Some defenses that could apply in possession allegations include:

-If you were unaware of a drug’s status as a controlled or illegal substance, you may similarly use your ignorance as a defense in possession charges.
-To learn more about defenses to drug possession, call (310) 424-5816 to discuss the particulars of your case.
+If you were unaware of a drug's status as a controlled or illegal substance, you may similarly use your ignorance as a defense in possession charges.
+To learn more about defenses to drug possession, contact SPCRC's Recommended Lawyers to discuss the particulars of your case.

 Contact a Los Angeles Drug Possession Attorney

 Drug possession charges may have long-lasting consequences that can deter future employment prospects, revoke professional licenses, and result in mandatory drug treatment programs.
 The representation of a successful attorney may mean the difference between a non-guilty trial verdict and a maximum jail sentence.
-Spolin Law P.C.’s record of success is due in part to our hiring of investigators and analysts when necessary, as well as the effective filing of legal motions.
-If you are facing drug possession charges, reach out to us at (310) 424-5816 to discuss your options.
+Experienced defense attorneys' record of success is due in part to hiring investigators and analysts when necessary, as well as the effective filing of legal motions.
+If you are facing drug possession charges, contact SPCRC's Recommended Lawyers to discuss your options.